 The Suit of Swords

 The Suit of Swords is associated with the element of air, representing intellect, logic, thought, and decisions.
 Since this suit deals with the mind, many of the cards reflect the dangers of negative thinking and poor decision-making.
 When these cards appear in a reading, they often provide a warning for the Querent.

 Ace

 Meaning: Time to decide; consider a new way of thinking; use logic regarding the situation or relationship.

-Symbolism: A divine hand holds a single sword upright over the land with a crown around it, indicating that decisions will need to be made by its people and rulers.
+Symbolism: A divine hand holds a single sword upright over the land with a crown around it, indicating the decisions that will need to be made by its people and rulers

-Upright: new thoughts and logic
+Upright: new thoughts, and logic

-Reversed: ignorance and misinformation
+Reversed: ignorance, and misinformation

 Two Meaning: Be at peace with your decisions; do not look back or revisit decisions that brought you to this point.
-Symbolism: A woman sits blindfolded holding two swords, awaiting questions she will help decide and conflicts she will help negotiate.
+Symbolism: A woman sits blindfolded, holding two swords; she awaits questions she will help decide and conflicts she will help negotiate.
 The blindfold symbolizes impartiality.
 Upright: an important decision, and need for logical resolution.
 Reversed: self-deception, and obstinance

 Three

 Meaning: You are getting mixed results and must find a way to face the frustration and sorrow of the situation or relationship.

 Symbolism: Three swords pierce a heart in a storm; the heart is whole but filled with pain from each sword piercing it.

-Upright: sorrow and cognitive dissonance
+Upright: sorrow, and cognitive dissonance

-Reversed: self-pity and anxiety
+Reversed: self-pity, and anxiety

 Four

 Meaning: You need a mental break; you need to disengage to save your sanity.

-Symbolism: A warrior rests in a holy temple with three swords on the wall above him and his sword by his side.
+Symbolism: A warrior rests in a holy temple; there are three swords on the wall above him and one sword by his side.
 He takes advantage of a period of peace.

-Upright: rest and contemplation
+Upright: rest, and contemplation

-Reversed: burnout and stress
+Reversed: burnout, and stress

 Five

 Meaning: There is a loss or defeat you must accept and work to overcome.

-Symbolism: A warrior collects the swords of the defeated after they have left the battlefield, vanquished, and heading home.
+Symbolism: A warrior collects the swords of the defeated after they have left the battlefield, vanquished and heading towards home.

-Upright: defeat and argument
+Upright: defeat, and argument

-Reversed: despair and distrust.
+Reversed: despair, and distrust

 Six Meaning: You need to move from one "shore of thinking" to another; you are currently in-between and need to complete the journey.
-Symbolism: A ferryman takes a woman and her son to a new land.
-The six swords represent the transition from an old way of thinking to a new one.
-Upright: transition and the old gives way to the new Reversed: fear of the unknown and forced change in thinking
+Symbolism: A ferryman takes a woman and her son to a new land; the six swords represent the transition from an old way of thinking to a new one.
+Upright: transition, and old giving way to the new Reversed: fear of the unknown, and forced change in thinking

 Seven

-Meaning: Time to take your ideas and thoughts elsewhere; you may need to do so quietly and secretly.
+Meaning: It's time to take your ideas and thoughts elsewhere.
+You may need to do so quietly and secretly.

 Symbolism: A thief carries five swords away in the hopes of using them for his own profit.
-He leaves two swords behind in his haste to escape.
+He leaves two behind in his haste to escape.

-Upright: secrecy and stealth
+Upright: secrecy, and stealth

-Reversed: theft and deception
+Reversed: theft, and deception

 Eight

-Meaning: You must address negative thinking, anxiety, and self-denial or remain trapped in a mental downward spiral.
+Meaning: Restrictions to your thinking, often self-imposed.
+You need to address and break a pattern of negative thinking.

 Symbolism: A woman is bound and blindfolded, surrounded by eight swords, showing us how completely trapped she is.

-Upright: trapped and restricted
+Upright: trapped, and restricted

 Reversed: victimhood, and hopelessness

-Nine

-Meaning: There is a fear you need to face; this card also warns you to protect yourself from the cruelty of others.

-Symbolism: A man wakes from a nightmare with nine swords above him, indicating that he must take care of himself or suffer the fate of the Ten of Swords
+Nine Meaning: There is a fear you need to face.
+This card also warns you to protect yourself from the cruelty of others.
+Symbolism: A man wakes from a nightmare with nine swords above him, indicating that he must take care of himself or suffer the fate of the 10 of Swords.

-Upright: warning and foreboding

-Reversed: torment and cruelty
+Reversed: torment, and cruelty